mindustry-antigrief/.github/SUPPORT.md

-If you need help with anything or have any questions, please reach out on our [discord](https://discord.gg/yp9zw7j).
+# Feature Requests & Bugs
+We are mostly active on [discord](https://discord.gg/yp9zw7j) and would prefer that you reach out there for any inquiries.